 Vox AC Series: The Pros' Choice

 The AC series represents the best of Vox.
 Classic all-valve amps that hark back to the early days of the company.
-Here's our AC-series comparison chart:
+Here's our quick AC-series comparison:

 Vox has a great tradition of making excellent solid-state amps.
 Several of their Seventies solid-state models (including the AC30ss) are pretty good, and this tradition carried on all the way to the 90's, with the popular Vox Cambridge in particular, which is still highly-regarded on the second-hand market.
 But the new Vox Valve Reactor amps are the best so far.
 Upfront, the Vox AC30VR and Vox AC15VR look virtually indistinguishable from the original, all-valve versions - but what's more important, they also sound very, very close: